rbaoueb/tennis-bforb/README.md

 If the player without advantage wins the ball they are back at “deuce”.

 ## Report
-The javadoc report of the library can be reachable through this [link](https://rbaoueb.github.io/tennis-bforb/)
+The javadoc report of the project can be reachable through this [link](https://rbaoueb.github.io/tennis-bforb/)

 ## Installation